Efficient characterization of general Gottesman-Kitaev-Preskill qubits

 While the artifacts of ordering evenly spaced points on a sphere onto a line are clearly visible, the important takeaways are that: \begin{itemize} \item the minima in each row and column of the heatmap, marked by green, fall perfectly onto the diagonal, confirming that the expectation value of the operator is minimized for the intended target state, \item the ordering-induced structure is identical in both plots, indicating a linear relationship between \(\langle\hat{O}_\mathrm{GKP}\rangle\) and the logical qubit infidelity. \end{itemize}

-Specifically, by viewing Fig. \ref{fig:exp_val} as a dataset of expectation value and infidelity pairs, we find a strong linear relationship between the two quantities (see Fig. \ref{fig:exp_val_corr}), which numerically converges to \(\langle\hat{O}_\mathrm{GKP}\rangle = \left( 2.00\pm 0.02 \right)(1-\mathcal{F})\) as $N\rightarrow \infty$, with the convergence being supported by vanishing correlation error and diverging mutual information of the two quantities, see Supplement \ref{app:convergence} for further details.
+More specifically, by viewing Fig.~\ref{fig:exp_val} as a dataset of expectation value-infidelity pairs, we find a strong linear relationship between the two quantities (see Fig.~\ref{fig:exp_val_corr}), with a numerically extrapolated asymptotic slope \(\langle\hat{O}_\mathrm{GKP}\rangle = \left( 2.00\pm 0.02 \right)(1-\mathcal{F})\) as $N\rightarrow \infty$.
+The convergence is supported by vanishing correlation error and diverging mutual information of the two quantities, see Supplemental Material~\cite{supplement} for further details.